 Internet Discovers The Existence Of Mozart's Pet Starling Who Could Sing His Songs, And People Want To Give Him Credit For Giving Us Such Classical Bops

-"TIL - Mozart has a pet starling (bird) which could sing part of his piano concerto in G Major."
+"TIL - Mozart had a pet starling (bird) that could sing part of his piano concerto in G Major."

-Music has always been inspired by and even originated from nature itself.
-We usually hear beautiful melodies and tunes from the animals living in our forests and even underwater (they surely do make music, see Sebastian from Ariel and his orchestra for an example)!
+Music has always been inspired by, and even originated from, nature itself.
+We often hear beautiful melodies and tunes from the animals living in our forests and even underwater (they surely do make music; see Sebastian from Ariel and his orchestra for an example)!

-We take inspiration from the buzzing bees for our techno tunes, the howls of wolves for voicings, and a whole lot more natural sounds inspired by the music that we have now.
-It’s such an amazing world we have we just gotta know how to use them wisely.
+We draw inspiration from the buzzing bees for our techno tunes, the howls of wolves for voicings, and a whole lot more natural sounds that inspire the music we have today.
+It’s such an amazing world we live in; we just have to know how to use it wisely.

-Interestingly enough, many famous composers and musicians have also used this nature-inspired technique to come up with their pieces.
-Not only do you make money and music, but it is also one way to appreciate the world we live in, not to mention it’s organic!
+Interestingly, many famous composers and musicians have also employed this nature-inspired technique to create their pieces.
+Not only do you make money and music, but it is also a way to appreciate the world we live in—not to mention it’s organic!

-And did you know that one of the most famous composers of all time, classical music composer Wolfgang Amadeus Mozart (his name is so cool every time you hear it!!) famously known as Mozart, also wrote a piece inspired by a starling bird?
-Who knew someone could actually create one complete musical composition– and a classical piece-from just by hearing a song from a bird?
+Did you know that one of the most famous composers of all time, classical music composer Wolfgang Amadeus Mozart (his name is so cool every time you hear it!), also wrote a piece inspired by a starling bird?
+Who knew someone could actually create a complete musical composition—and a classical piece—just by hearing a song from a bird?

-Imagine the notes, staff, and a whole lot of musical ingredients happening in that piece.
+Imagine the notes, staff, and a whole lot of musical ingredients coming together in that piece.
 Now, this is what you call a musical genius!

 This was posted under the TIL subcommunity on Reddit: